victorcruz90/expenses_dashboard/README.md

 4. When selecting dropwdown dates, the updated graph has random gaps between the bins (Solved).

-5. Data range picker filter bar charts and overides the dropdown filtering.
+5. Data range picker filter bar charts and overides the dropdown filtering (Solved).

 # Current Developments